Our Will making service is free for all Queenslanders

 - your financial circumstances significantly change.

-Your Will is cancelled if you get married or enter a civil partnership.
+Your Will is invalid if you get married or enter a civil partnership.

 Your Will is affected if you separate, divorce or end a civil partnership or de facto relationship.

 Make sure you update your Will when your circumstances change.

 Benefits of making your Will with the Public Trustee